Processing of architectural photographs. How to Create an Architectural Sketch Effect in Adobe Photoshop

 Camera Raw

-• Edit photos in 16 bit mode
+• Edit photos in 16-bit mode

-• If hot pixels are present, use the Recovery slider to compensate.
-Press + at the same time while moving it and you will see the position of these points on a black background!
+• If there are hot pixels, use the Recovery slider to compensate.
+Press + simultaneously while moving it and you will see the position of these points on a black background!

-• Then open all images in Photoshop
+• Then open all the images in Photoshop

 Working in Photoshop